 Iran and Fukushima

-Amano brought to the job wide-ranging knowledge and experience in diplomacy, non-proliferation and nuclear energy.
-It was needed: the U.N. atomic watchdog agency’s dual roles as a global watchdog and promoter of nuclear technology made it a complicated organization to oversee.
+The U.N. atomic watchdog agency’s dual roles as a global watchdog and promoter of nuclear technology has made it a complicated organization to oversee.
 Last September, for example, IAEA released two reports that together captured nuclear power’s incongruity.
-Its economic appeal is uncertain, but it has relative advantages in fighting the climate crisis.
+Its economic appeal remains uncertain, and it comes with serious environmental considerations, but it has much-touted advantages in fighting the climate crisis.

-Amano said the declining trend in the use of nuclear power may set back the world’s efforts to mitigate climate change.
-But there remains significant debate over safety and environmental concerns with nuclear energy, and there also are risks involved in promoting even its peaceful uses since the spread of nuclear technology can lead to more nuclear weapons.
+Amano had maintained that the declining trend in the use of nuclear power around the world may set back the world’s efforts to mitigate climate change.
+But there has been significant debate over safety and environmental concerns with nuclear energy, and there also have been major risks involved in promoting it for peaceful uses, since the spread of nuclear technology can lead to more nuclear weapons.

-His death coincides with increasing tensions over Iran’s nuclear program brought on by U.S. President Donald Trump’s decision to renege on the 2015 nuclear deal negotiated under the administration of his predecessor Barack Obama.
+His death coincided with the increasing tensions over Iran’s nuclear program that have been brought on by U.S. President Donald Trump’s decision to renege on the 2015 nuclear deal negotiated under by the previous administration of Barack Obama.

-Earlier this month the IAEA confirmed that Tehran has breached a stockpile limit for low-level enriched uranium allowed under the deal between Iran and world powers.
-Amano told the agency’s board of governors that it verified the stockpile of enriched uranium permitted under the deal known as the Joint Comprehensive Plan of Action, or JCPOA, had exceeded the agreed upon limit.
+Earlier this month, Amano told the IAEA’s board of governors that Tehran had breached a stockpile limit for low-level enriched uranium under the deal between Iran and world powers, known as the Joint Comprehensive Plan of Action.

-In May, Tehran announced plans to resume enriching uranium at higher levels if world powers would not accept new terms under the JCPOA, which required Iran to limit its nuclear activities in exchange for the lifting of U.N.-brokered international sanctions.
-Amano was deeply involved in the years of negotiations that led to the deal.
+In May, Tehran announced plans to resume enriching uranium at higher levels if world powers would not accept new terms under the JCPOA, which required Iran to limit its nuclear activities in exchange for lifting U.N.-brokered sanctions.
+Amano was deeply involved in the years-long, complex negotiations that led to the deal.

 He also dealt with the Fukushima accident.
 His agency works to promote nuclear safety and security, but its codes of practice for nuclear plants are strictly voluntary and it cannot impose mandatory safety standards on nations.

-Iran’s Deputy Foreign Minister Seyed Abbas Araghchi expressed his condolences and credited their close cooperation for ensuring Iran complied with the JCPOA.
+Iran’s Deputy Foreign Minister Seyed Abbas Araghchi expressed his condolences over the loss of Amano and credited their close cooperation for ensuring that Iran had, at least until recently, complied with the JCPOA.
 “We worked very closely.
 I commend his skillful and professional performance,” Araghchi said.

-The European Union’s foreign policy chief, Federica Mogherini, said she was saddened by the loss of “a man of extraordinary dedication and professionalism, always at the service of the global community in the most impartial way” as a diplomat for Japan and international organizations.
+The European Union’s foreign policy chief, Federica Mogherini, said she, too, was saddened by the loss of “a man of extraordinary dedication and professionalism, always at the service of the global community in the most impartial way,” while serving as a diplomat for Japan and with international organizations.